erxclau/messenger-data-viz/README.md

 10. Click on the "Available Copies" tab to download your data.
 The folder will be called `facebook-<YOUR_USERNAME>` These copies expire four days after they are created.
 11. Extract the files from the downloaded zipped folder.

 For reference, when I downloaded around 8 years of data, I ended up with over 2 gigabytes of data.
-And I didn't extensively use Messenger for those 8 years.

 ### Cloning the repository